Erkaman/erkaman.github.io/src/cuda_rle.md

 We also have two special cases:

-* The first element has no previous element, we just output 0.
+* The first element has no previous element, so we just output 0.
 But this makes sense, since a run will always start at the first element
 * For the very last element, in addition to checking the previous element, we do two additional things. **(1)** at the end of the output array, we output the total size of `in`(which is `n`).
 It will soon make sense why we do this. **(2)** we also output the total number of runs/pairs in `totalRuns`.
 And this number is certainly the last element of `scannedBackwardMask`, because `scannedBackwardMask` is the inclusive prefix sum of `backwardMask`.

 Also, I call the output array `compactedBackwardMask` , because it will often end up much smaller than the input `in`.

 The below image also illustrates the algorithm

-0.06 image scale

 <img src="../img/cuda_rle/compacted_backward_mask.png" width="660" height="196"
 alt="Scanned Mask"